 German cinema has become more vibrant since the fall of the wall but it might be a while before we see such title as Berlin – a romantic comedy.

-If you know of any other notable movies named after a city or town feel free to leave a comment.
+If you know of any other notable movies named after a city or town leave a comment.